ibm-cloud-docs/cephaas/trials-process.md

 # Using trial version
 {: #using-trial-version}

 You can use a trial version of {{site.data.keyword.cephaas_full}} to evaluate if the service meets your use cases.
+After the trial period, you can reactivate your account by upgrading it to a Pay-as-you-go account.
 Here are the steps to configure the trial version in your infrastructure.

 ## Connecting to IBM Cloud VPN
 {: #connect-ibmcloud-vpn}
+For onboarding, creating VPN client certificate is the first step.
 1. Download the latest version of OpenVPN connect client from **Community Downloads** > **Open Source VPN** > **OpenVPN**.
 2. Download the openvpn zip file shared by the customer support.
 3. Import the trial-x-vpn-client-cert.ovpn file into OpenVPN software.